A clean slate can do wonders in life, especially when it comes to the numerous gadgets and gizmos we use on a daily basis such as the Apple iPhone.

 However, restoring any iPhone to the original factory settings first available out of the box is simple a process requiring little more than your smartphone and a mere five minutes.
 Once completed, you’ll quickly notice all data and content — including songs, videos, contacts, photos, and calendar information — have automatically been deleted, thus safeguarding your personal information and preventing it from falling into the wrong hands should you sell your device.

 Here’s our quick guide on how to factory reset an iPhone so you can ditch the data before passing on your phone.
 The exact process for doing so may vary slightly depending on which version of iOS your iPhone is running, but it’s essentially the same regardless if you’re performing a factory reset using iTunes or merely your untethered phone.
-Furthermore, feel free to follow the same directions when performing a factory reset of your iPod Touch, iPad, or iPad Mini.
+Furthermore, feel free to follow the same directions when performing a factory reset on any of your iOS devices.

 How to factory reset an iPhone using iTunes